Andrewchu50/public-curriculum/week-01/day_3.md

 	* List of common methods [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)
 * Hashes and Hash Tables
 	* For the purposes of our class, hashes and hash tables are synonymous
-	* JS does not have hash tables - it only has objects but acts the same way.
+	* JS does not have hash tables - it only has objects but they act the same way.
 	* Objects hold sets of key-value pairs in the same way that dictionaries hold word-meaning pairs.
 Values are assigned to different keys.
 	```
-	var petNames = {dog: ‘Max’}
+	const petNames = {dog: ‘Max’}

 	// Add key-value pair using dot notation: